How to Pick the Perfect White Paint Color for Your Space

 Cool whites have a little bit of a blue undertone; warm whites will be yellowish.
 Mixing cool and warm whites is one of the biggest mistakes Spicher sees, she says.
-Think warm white kitchen cabinet paint colors with a glossy, cool, almost-blue white backsplash—if you’ve ever entered a room with lots of white and not been able to put your finger on what feels off about it, it’s likely because the room blends warm and cool whites.
+Think warm white painted kitchen cabinets with a glossy, cool, almost-blue white backsplash—if you've ever entered a room with lots of white and not been able to put your finger on what feels off about it, it's likely because the room blends warm and cool whites.

 "You start to mix those things, then your vibe, your room, starts to feel a little mismatched," Spicher says.
 "It's really important that you start with undertone."

 Pick a cool or warm white, then stick with that undertone on everything from flooring to backsplashes and window treatments.
 A consistent undertone will give your space a cohesive, coordinated feel, while a mismatched one might feel amateurish or sloppy.